shime/freelance-hackademy/readme.md

 # Freelance Hackademy

-Howto for becoming a Ruby/Rails freelancer from scratch.
+Free initiative for teaching people how to become Ruby/Rails freelancers from scratch.

 Read the [introduction](/intro.md) or start working on your freelancing skills by completing the [step 1](/steps/1.md).